connor-brooks/gptx/README.md

 ```

 ## Roles
 Roles can be defined in the main config file `$HOME/.config/tgpt/config.toml`.
-They should all follow this format:
+An example config can be found in `example/config.toml`.
+All roles should follow this format:

 ```
 [role.default]